 Space Tech Startup Scene in India

-Founded in 2015, Bellatrix Aerospace is an Indian space R&D company that specializes in satellite propulsion.
+Founded in 2015, Bellatrix Aerospace is an Indian space R&D company specializing in satellite propulsion.
 In May, Bellatrix Aerospace test-fired India’s first privately built Hall Thruster, a highly efficient electric propulsion system.
-Based in Coimbatore, Tamil Nadu, India, the space tech startup raised $3 million in total funding from nine investors, including SINE, Survam Partners, and Karsemven Fund.
+Based in Coimbatore, Tamil Nadu, India, the space tech startup raised $3 million in funding from nine investors, including SINE, Survam Partners, and Karsemven Fund.

-Founded in 2018, Skyroot Aerospace is an Indian private aerospace manufacturer and commercial launch-service provider.
-In June 2021, the firm shared the plan to acquire new talent and complete the development of Vikram-1.
-Based in Hyderabad, India, the space tech startup raised a total of $14.9M in funding in three rounds, the latest being the Series A round on May 19, 2021.
-Anil Chalamalasetty, Mahesh Kolli, and US-based Sutton Capital are the top investors.
+Founded in 2018, Skyroot Aerospace is an Indian private aerospace manufacturer and commercial launch service, provider.
+In June 2021, the firm shared the plan to acquire a new talent and complete the development of Vikram-1.
+Based in Hyderabad, India, the space tech startup raised $14.9M in funding in three rounds, the latest being the Series A round on May 19, 2021.
+The top investors are Anil Chalamalasetty, Mahesh Kolli, and US-based Sutton Capital.